 What is an early career researcher?

-The term Early-Stage Researcher refers to researchers in the first four years of their research activity, including the period of research training.
-ECR is determined on the length of time since the individual completed their PhD, e.g.:
+The term early stage, or early career researcher (ECR) refers to professionals in their first four years of research activity, including the period of research training.
+ECR is determined based on the length of time since the individual completed their PhD.

 - A maximum of four years’ academic research experience following the completion of their PhD

-ECRs face a lot of pressure, including to get their research published – as it is said in academia jargon, “Publish or Perish” – to find the next position and balancing professional and personal life.
+ECRs face a lot of pressure, including to get their research published – as it’s said in academia jargon, “Publish or Perish” – to find the next career position, and balancing their professional and personal lives.
 To manage all these issues, it is important to take breaks from work, relax the mind, and find some time to pursue your own interests.

 If you are struggling with all the new responsibilities you are now facing, consider Elsevier’s text editing services to get some of the burden off your shoulders.
 By having your manuscripts edited, translated, and/or revised by trained professionals, you will have more time to make important decisions regarding your future career.

-But not everything has to be this gloomy … Starting an academic career is also fascinating and full of opportunities once you are able to overcome some of the most common worries (listed below) with positivism:
+But not everything is gloomy.
+Starting an academic career is also fascinating and full of opportunities, once you can overcome some of the most common worries (listed below) with positivity:

 - Coping with change: The transition process and letting go of the “old me” can be unexpected and challenging.
 Knowing that others go through a similar process can be quite comforting, so keep in touch with friends and senior experts to ask for advice or simply share your experience.

 - Lack of support from supervisors: While the official relationship may be over, some ECRs will be keen to maintain the informal connection with their supervisors.
-However, otherwise is not very common; by becoming an independent researcher, you also become a competition.
+However, otherwise this is not very common.
+By becoming an independent researcher, you also become competition.

-- Time management: For academia beginners, time management might be quite challenging: self-discipline is essential, not only setting your own timetables but also managing family and working time.
-Remember: if you feel you are not quite coping with all there is in this job, try getting rid of some of it – with Elsevier, it is easy to get your manuscript’s quality ready for a journal submission while you think of other things to do.
+- Time management: For academia beginners, time management might be quite challenging.
+Self-discipline is essential, not only in setting your own timetables but also managing family and work time.
+Remember, if you feel you are not quite coping with all there is in this job, try outsourcing some of it – with Elsevier, it is easy to get your manuscript’s quality ready for a journal submission while you can focus on other things.

 - Sustaining writing productivity: The ability to produce academic publications can make or break a researcher’s career.
 At the same time, this is possibly one of the most challenging aspects of being an academic.
-A fine quality text edition and good presentations are key features for successful submissions, and consequent publications, bringing, therefore, more chances of financial stability.
+Quality reports and presentations are key features for successful submissions in highly esteemed publications, bringing about more chances of financial stability.

 Remember to always find courage and perseverance in yourself; determination is one of the most essential features for a researcher.
-Positive thinking will help you to overcome the first years but, if you want a long-lasting scholar career, the most important thing is to be committed to your own work: without commitment, it will be difficult to stand out in the dog eat dog world of academia.
+Positive thinking will help you to overcome the first years but, if you want a long-lasting scholarly career, the most important thing is to be committed to your own work.
+Without commitment, it will be difficult to stand out in the dog-eat-dog world of academia.

 Another tip for standing out among researchers is to find a research gap, that is, to choose a research topic that has not been addressed yet.
 As difficult as this might sound, there are certain clues that lead you to a research gap, you just need to know how to read them.

 At Elsevier Author Services, we are aware of the importance that each project has for its author.
-In Elsevier, early researchers can find a reliable companion to help them build a career of success in a time when they need support and confidence the most.
+In Elsevier, early researchers can find a reliable companion to help them build a successful career in a time when they need support and confidence the most.